todillen/azure-docs/articles/virtual-wan/migrate-from-hub-spoke-topology.md

 ## Scenario

-Contoso are a global financial organization with offices in both Europe and Asia.
-They are planning to move their existing applications from their on-premises domain controller in to Azure and have built out a foundation design based on the VDC architecture, including regional customer-managed hub virtual networks for hybrid connectivity.
+Contoso is a global financial organization with offices in both Europe and Asia.
+They are planning to move their existing applications from their on-premises domain controller into Azure and have built out a foundation design based on the VDC architecture, including regional customer-managed hub virtual networks for hybrid connectivity.
 As part of the move to cloud- based technologies the network team have been tasked with ensuring their connectivity is optimized for the business moving forward.

 Figure 2 shows a high-level view of the existing global network including connectivity to multiple Azure regions.